guynich/vad_eval_comparison/README.md

 This section describes installation for the code in this repo.

-| Note: on a second computer this install did not run main.py successfully (.so file not found).
+| Note: on an ARM CPU the script `main.py` did not run successfully with error .so file not found.

 The first step is to clone this repo.
 ```sh